Published at 2021, June 5th

 Use your imagination, having in mind that your goal is to have symbols that remember people about the company’s vision, reinforcing a sense of belonging and cohesion and a culture of sustainability.

 4 – Put Together the Best Team To Help Create A Sustainability Culture

 Every company has employees who already care about the environment.
 These people are usually eager to contribute to the creation of a culture of sustainability – find them and recognize them formally!

-Seriously, these “sustainability representatives” can be used as facilitators for sustainability initiatives and they can also work as gatekeepers that communicate sustainability ideas or concerns to/from the sustainability strategic team.
+Seriously, these “sustainability representatives” can be used as facilitators for sustainability initiatives and they can also work as gatekeepers that communicate sustainability ideas or concerns to/from a business or sustainability strategic team.

-The “extra” work of these sustainability “champions” should be recognized either during performance reviews or in some other way since they are the face of a culture where information as ideas flow easily.
+The “extra” work of these sustainability “champions” should be recognized either during performance reviews or in some other way since they are the face of a culture where information and ideas flow easily.

 6 – Get the Company Involved In Sustainability Forums

 Make sure your company doesn’t get behind and participates in sustainability forums where best practices are shared and discussed.

 These sustainability forums are often where public, private and third sectors meet to accelerative innovative pathways towards sustainability.
 Your employees will be proud to know you are taking the company’s culture to the outer world and that it is contributing to (or learning from) positive (and meaningful, hopefully) change.